JakeGillatt/Tech221_Virtualisation/README.md

    }
 }
 ```
-Go to `cd /etc/hosts` file and include the following code to define the hostname in the DNS:

-`192.168.1.100   backend-server`

-check the configuration file for errors

-`sudo nginx -t`
+2. Save the file with CTRL + X

-Now reload nginx

-`sudo systemctl reload nginx`
+3. Now reload nginx with `sudo systemctl reload nginx`

-- Enter the ip into the web browser to test the app is working
+4. Enter the ip into your web browser to test the app is working

 #
 # Creating multiple VM's with vagrant